Mayank3339997/Calculator/README.md

 # Calculator
-It is a basic calculator to simple mathematical operations
+Calculator to perform simple mathematical operations like (Addition,subtraction,multiplication and division) in js.